 If you don’t recognize one or more of the inquiries listed on your credit reports, start by contacting the creditor directly.
 It’s best to write a formal letter and request a return receipt via certified mail.
 That way you can keep extensive records and time the company’s responsiveness.

 They are required by law to provide proof that you authorized the inquiry through a loan or credit card application.
 If they can’t, they must instruct the credit bureau to remove the inquiry from your credit report.

 Often, the credit card company may just remove it rather than going through the hassle of digging up old paperwork.
 If you have difficulty working with the credit card issuer, you can also file a dispute directly with the credit bureau.

 When deciding whether to dispute hard inquiries, look at your overall credit situation.
 It may not be worth your time if you only expect to get one or two inquiries removed.
 After all, that will probably only raise your credit score by a few points.

 If you have significant negative items on your credit report, your time may be better spent concentrating on getting some of those removed.

 Still, you might want to remove inaccurate hard inquiries if you are about to apply for a major loan and want your credit history as clean as possible.
 That way, you don’t have to worry about the lender seeing so many inquiries listed over the last two years.

 How can you safely monitor your credit score?

-When you’re attempting to raise your credit scores, it’s important to check it regularly to see which of your financial behaviors are having a positive impact and which ones are causing damage.
+When you’re attempting to raise your credit scores, it’s important to check them regularly.
+You want to see which of your financial behaviors are having a positive impact and which are detrimental.